- Apply nowThe program starts once a year

-The life sciences program at HAN is geared to industry needs.
-And to working in an international environment.
-So you get the skills employers are looking for.
-Lab skills.
+The Joint Degree Molecular Biosciences is geared to industry needs, both in the Netherlands and the UK.
+Naturally, working in an international environment is key in this program.
+You get the skills employers are looking for: Lab skills.
 Research skills.
 Communication skills.
-And much more.
+Entrepreneurial skills.

-A BSc in Life Sciences at HAN guides you through current research topics in life sciences.
+A BSc with Honours in Molecular Biosciences at HAN and University of Dundee (UoD) guides you through current research topics in life sciences.
 You explore a range of chemistry and biology topics.
 Like molecular biology, cell biology, microbiology, biochemistry and biotechnology.

-You also get loads of practice in the life science lab.
+At HAN (years 1 and 2), you get loads of practice in a life science oriented lab.
 There you work on group projects.
 Delve into the latest issues in the field.
 Boost your problem-solving skills.
 Become a better communicator.

 Your 1st year gives you a solid foundation in the fundamental theories and techniques for the life science lab.